 - It also lets you share files and enjoy smooth control over remote desktops.

 AnyDesk is a popular remote desktop software used almost everywhere and can be counted as an alternative to TeamViewer.
-Employees can help their clients from their office by accessing their PC through AnyDesk to solve problems.
+Employees can help their clients from their offices by accessing their PC through AnyDesk to solve problems.
 It allows users to whitelist trusted access and block unauthorized access.
 The monitoring team is noticing all the reports on AnyDesk and deciding on the upgrade of the software.

-- Anydesk offers a blazing fast remote desktop[ performance with a 60 fps frame rate.
+- Anydesk offers a blazing-fast remote desktop[ performance with a 60 fps frame rate.

 - It is maybe the tiniest RDP client, which takes not more than 3 MB of space.